bablat/unlock/README.md

 I leave this running at a friend's house, nobody can login to this machine even if they're connected to the network as it's not running any services listening other than SSH, and if disconnected from power the disk is encrypted.

 I use [Syncthing](https://syncthing.net/) to syncronize my photos and other stuff from all of my other machines.
+It's great in indexing content and very traffic efficient considering the amount of data I sync.

 ## General Sequence: